How do you copy files from one drive to another drive?

 Microsoft Windows users

-To copy files from one drive to another drive in Windows, perform the same copy actions you typically would to copy a file in Windows and then paste the files into the new drive location.
-For example, if you wanted to copy pictures from a USB flash drive, open the drive from My Computer and copy the pictures or folder containing the pictures.
-Once copied, move to the location you want to copy the pictures and paste them into that location.
-For example, you could copy the pictures into the My Pictures folder.
+To copy files from one drive to another drive in Windows, perform the same actions you would use to copy a file in Windows.
+For example, if you wanted to copy pictures from a USB flash drive to the hard drive in your computer, open the USB drive in File Explorer, locate the pictures or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (For example, click Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.

 copy c:\myfile.txt d: